It can be challenging to decide who should be on the mailing list when sending out graduation invitations or announcements.

 Thank you for writing.
 This is such a good question!
-Graduation is an exciting time but the etiquette can be confusing.
+Graduation is an exciting time, but etiquette can be confusing.

-While the graduation announcement does not carry the obligation of a gift, the problem is that most people believe they “should” send a gift when they receive an announcement.
-Therefore, it’s best to limit sending them to relatives and those with whom you have regular contact.
+While the graduation announcement does not carry the obligation of a gift, the problem is that most people believe they “should” send a gift when they receive the announcement.
+Therefore, it’s best to limit sending them to relatives and those you have regular contact with.

-Experts agree that graduation announcements should be sent to all those that have a close relationship with your family and the graduate.
-That would include your close family members, such as aunts, uncles, grandparents, and cousins, as well as close family friends.
+Experts agree that graduation announcements should be sent to all those close to your family and the graduate.
+That would include your immediate family members, such as aunts, uncles, grandparents, cousins, and close family friends.
 This would probably not include your entire Christmas card list.
 A good rule of thumb might be — don’t send an announcement to anyone that your graduate would not recognize in person.
-(Of-course, there might be exceptions.)
+(Of course, there might be exceptions.)

-In this age of social media there is some debate whether to send announcements to people that are already aware of the event, as it appears to be an “ask” for gifts.
+Due to social media, there is debate about whether to send announcements to people already aware of the event, as it appears to be an “ask” for gifts.
 I believe you should send announcements to all close family and friends, as most adults enjoy the formality and spirit of celebration that comes with the announcement.
-However, I do agree with this premise when it comes to the graduate’s personal friends.
+However, I agree with this premise when it comes to the graduate’s personal friends.

 If you have questions or comments about this post or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].